jarmokivekas/tuamk-thesis/doc/main.md

 written to non-volatile storage and processing of data can happen at a later stage.

 In an ideal SDR solution, the antenna would be essentially connected directly to the ADC.
-However, in actual applications, it is usually necessary to implement an RF front-end.
+In actual applications, it is necessary to use an RF front-end.
 Typical parts of such a front-end include a band select filter, a low-noise amplifier (LNA), and a mixing stage.
-The signal conditioning done by the front-end is needed to shift the wanted signals to lower frequencies so that they are within the maximum bandwidth limit of the ADC.\cite{raman15}
+The signal conditioning done by the front-end is needed to shift the wanted signals to lower frequencies so that they are within the bandwidth limit of the ADC.\cite{raman15}

 \clearpage